Morrisons says playing catch-up will take time

 "Most of the people you look at in the UK delivering online food are still not profitable.
 They have been doing it for more than 10 years."

-Morrisons is also addressing its limited exposure to convenience store markets as well as competition from discounters Aldi and Lidl, targeting 100 convenience stores by the end of the year.
+Morrisons is also addressing its limited exposure to convenience store markets as well as competition from discounters Aldi ALDIEI.UL and Lidl LIDUK.UL, targeting 100 convenience stores by the end of the year.

 In response to a shareholder question Gibson said that following recent investment in its IT capability Morrisons was reconsidering whether to offer a customer loyalty/discount card, something both Tesco, with its Clubcard, and Sainsbury, with its Nectar card, have been doing for years.